 Request Request an Appointment Call Call Us Forms Forms Map View Map Google Google Facebook Facebook

-Sedation Dentistry – Henderson, NV
+Sedation Dentist – Henderson, NV

-Feel Comfortable in the Chair
+Feel Comfortable in the Dental Chair

 Dental anxiety is a very real and incredibly common condition.
 Millions of people experience feelings of nervousness and dread when faced with a dental visit.
 For some, the anxiety is so bad that they almost never see a dentist.
 As a result, their oral health suffers, and their smile’s appearance declines dramatically.